novo52/cmput-191-assignment-3/README.md

 - If you really really like buying rice for cheap, move to Portugal.
 - If you really like buying expensive rice, move to the United States
 - If a country produces lots of rice, it probably has expensive local prices.
-- Most countries produce little or no rice and have cheaper rice than in Canada
+- Most countries produce little or no rice
+- Most countries have cheaper rice than in Canada